 Prerequisites: BIO 214/BIO 215 and BIO 216/BIO 217.
 Offered: Fall, Spring.

 Students develop and work on their research project and IRB.
-Students will use literature to formulate an independent project.
+Students use literature to formulate an independent project.
 Completion of IRB is expected.
-Seminar includes discussions of careers, graduate and medical school application and entrance examines.
+Discussions of careers, graduate and medical school application and entrance examinations.

-Corequisites: Concurrent registration in HAS 398 and HAS 399.
+Corequisites: Concurrent registration in AHS 398 and AHS 399.
 Offered: Spring.

-Prerequisites: HAS 379, (may be taken concurrently).
-Corequisites: Concurrent registration in HAS 393 and HAS 399 is required.
+Prerequisites: AHS 379, (may be taken concurrently).
+Corequisites: Concurrent registration in AHS 393 and AHS 399 is required.
 Offered: Spring.

 Applied techniques in the measurement of exercise bioenergetics, neuromuscular performance, cardiorespiratory fitness, and other health components.
 Particular emphasis is given to the knowledge necessary for exercise testing certifications and development of fitness testing skills.

-Prerequisites: HAS 379 (may be taken concurrently).
-Corequisites: Concurrent registration in HAS 393 and HAS 398 is required.
+Prerequisites: AHS 379/AHS 380, (may be taken concurrently).
+Corequisites: Concurrent registration in AHS 393 and AHS 398 is required.
 Offered: Spring.

 Prepares students to systematically design training and conditioning programs to enhance the function and capacity of the musculoskeletal and cardiovascular systems.
-This course utilizes periodization and mathematical models with expected physiological and neuromuscular adaptions to maximize human performance in sport, pre-habilitation, public health and special populations.
+Utilizes periodization and mathematical models with expected physiological and neuromuscular adaptions to maximize human performance in sport, pre-habilitation, public health, and special populations.

 Prerequisites: BIO 216/BIO 217 and BIO 238/BIO 239 or Consent of instructor.
 Offered: Fall.

-Collection, interpretation, and prescription of human subjects data will be conducted.
+Collection, interpretation, and prescription of human subjects data conducted.
 Activities focus on how to work in a dynamic laboratory and refine and master previously learned assessment skills.

 Synthesizes content from various foundational classes, the skills of the assessment lab, and guidance from a practicing clinician to foster in-depth exploration of various topics.
 Reviews the anatomy and physiology of the nervous system and investigates neurologic atypical and/or pathological conditions.
 Independent and team learning, hands-on labs, and experiential observations.

-HAS 481 • Internship in Human Kinetics and Applied Health Science 1-4 Credits
+AHS 481 • Internship in Applied Health Sciences 1-4 Credits

 A practical experience in an off-campus setting in applying academic knowledge and professional skills under the dual supervision of a faculty member and a practicing professional.
-Designed by student in consultation with a faculty member.
+Experience is designed by the student in consultation with a faculty member.

-Prerequisites: HAS 399 or Consent of instructor.
+Prerequisites: AHS 399 or Consent of instructor.
 Special Notes: Application must be made at least one semester prior to the intended experience.
 Offered: Fall, Spring.

 Students develop and work on their senior research project.
-Students will complete data collection.
-Students will continue the discussion on "life after Bethel."
-In addition, social networking and public speaking and presentations will be explored.
+Students complete data collection and continue the discussion of "life after Bethel."
+In addition, social networking, public speaking, and presentations are explored.

 Students prepare and deliver formal presentation and manuscripts of their research results.
-Weekly discussions are organized on current research topics.
-This course will continue the discussion of "life after Bethel." .
+Weekly discussions cover current research topics.
+The discussion of "life after Bethel" is continued.

 PEA 110Q • Disc Golf 1 Credit

 An introduction to the game of disc golf.
-Includes history, equipment, etiquette, rules, technique, scoring, and playing of the sport at the disc golf course.
+Includes history, equipment, etiquette, rules, technique, scoring, and playing of the sport.

 Offered: Fall, Spring.